 Revealing Family Secrets and Lies

-Our forebears couldn’t have foreseen what we would find out about them by donating a little spit.
+Our ancestors couldn’t have foreseen what we would find out about them by donating a little spit.
+Now digitization is bringing dusty, seldom referenced records to our fingertips.

 Your Turn